sudohainguyen/sudohainguyen.github.io/_posts/2023-03-02-oss-contribution.md

 ### The challenges

-Working on open-source projects can present certain challenges, such as finding the time to contribute while managing other obligations, such as work or personal projects.
-While contributing to community projects can be a valuable experience, it is important to prioritize your primary job as it is likely to have greater significance in terms of career progression and financial stability.
-Additionally, contributing to open-source projects can involve a steep learning curve, especially if you are new to the project or its associated technologies.
-Attempting to learn too many new things simultaneously can be draining and lead to feeling overwhelmed, which may compromise your ability to balance your workload across different projects.
+Navigating open-source projects poses several challenges.
+These include juggling contributions alongside other commitments like work or personal projects.
+While involvement in community initiatives offers valuable experiences, it's crucial to prioritize primary employment, given its greater impact on career advancement and financial stability.
+Moreover, engaging in open-source endeavors can entail a steep learning curve, particularly for newcomers to the project or its technologies.
+Trying to absorb too much information at once can prove overwhelming and compromise workload management across different projects.

-Finally, open-source projects often have multiple contributors, each with their own priorities and agendas, which can lead to conflicts and competing priorities.
-In the past, I spent a few days refactoring some modules in a project.
-However, in the end sadly, my pull request was not deemed necessary by the owners and was left to become stale.
+Furthermore, open-source environments often harbor multiple contributors, each with their own agendas and priorities.
+This can result in conflicts and divergent interests.
+Reflecting on past experiences, I devoted several days to refactoring modules within a project, only to find my pull request deemed unnecessary by project owners, ultimately languishing and becoming stale.

 ## How to get started?